mpoapostolis/soft_en/Software Requirements Specification.md

 ### 5. Other Nonfunctional Requirements

 #### 5.1     Performance Requirements
+We require that:
-We require that the transaction confirmation requires at most 0.5 seconds.
+- each transaction confirmation requires at most 0.5 seconds.
-We require that each query returns results in at most 1 second.
+- each query returns results in at most 1 second.
-We requre that the system can support up to 10.000 users.
+- the system can support up to 10.000 users.

 #### 5.2 	Safety Requirements